mikemott-csd/chslakernation/replit.md

 Users can subscribe to receive email notifications for Lakers games.

 **Configuration:**
-- Set the `SENDGRID_API_KEY` environment variable with your SendGrid API key
+- Set the `MAILJET_API_KEY` environment variable with your Mailjet API key
+- Set the `MAILJET_SECRET_KEY` environment variable with your Mailjet secret key
 - Set the `FROM_EMAIL` environment variable (optional, defaults to noreply@colchesterlakers.com)
+- Set the `FROM_NAME` environment variable (optional, defaults to "Colchester Lakers Athletics")
 - The system uses the built-in PostgreSQL database to store subscriptions
+- **Free Tier:** Mailjet offers 6,000 free emails per month (200/day)

 **Features:**
 - Users can subscribe via the /subscribe page